voussoir/else/Passwordy/README.md

 Passwordy
 ======

-Generate randomized strings, useful for generating passwords and such.
+Generates randomized strings, useful for making passwords and such.

      ---------------------------------------------------------------
     |Generates a randomized password.                               |